Molcas/OpenMolcas/doc/source/users.guide/programs/caspt2.rst

     This keyword generates two files in the scratch directory, Do_Rotate.txt, which stores the XMS rotation vector, and H0_Rotate.txt, which stores the Hamiltonian for the XMS rotated states.
+    This keyword, however, if used together with :kword:`XMUL`, will perform perturbation theory calculations and prints the matrices needed for XMS- PDFT calculation.
     More information can be found on the Minnesota OpenMolcas page (https://comp.chem.umn.edu/openmolcas/).